JackDanger/joining-the-tech-industry/README.md

 # Tech industry Handbook

-A collaborative project for women and other minorities joining the tech industry by people who've been down that road already and want them to succeed.
+This is a collaborative project for women and other minorities joining the tech industry by people who've been down that road already and want them to succeed.

-Please click the title of this document above and then click the edit icon (a pencil) to make changes to this document.
+Please [edit this document](https://github.com/JackDanger/joining-the-tech-industry/edit/master/README.md) to show folks joining their first tech job what to look out for.
 If you're reading this and you feel any emotions at all then your input is essential.
 If you'd rather contribute anonymously email [tech-industry@jackcanty.com](mailto:tech-industry@jackcanty.com) and we'll add your edits.

 # Be prepared